-I order the Pabellon Empanada (shredded beef, black beans, plantains & house-made white cheese), which is served up “Operada” or open face.
+The Pabellon Empanada (shredded beef, black beans, plantains & house-made white cheese) comes “Operada” or open face.
 Besides being awesome, this empanada is a meal in itself.
 I have to stop myself from eating the entire thing, or there’s no way I’ll be able even to try everything else I ordered.

 I went a little lighter with my arepa option (they’ve got over 20 to choose from) and chose the Kikiriki (fried egg with shredded cheese).
 The egg was cooked beautifully, and that salty shredded cheese was so good.
 I was trying to figure out how much of it to eat, then one of the loves of my life arrives.

 Oh, cachapa, how I love thee!
 If you’ve never eaten a cachapa, then you’re missing out on one of life’s greatest treasures.
 I know I’m overselling this a bit, but I’m a big fan of this dish.
 A cachapa is essentially a corn pancake folded over a slab of house-made cheese.
 Believe it or not, I only ate one bite, but only because I knew I would eat it later (and did).